Aid Programs

 There may be certain college or program fees that are non-refundable.
 In addition, special refund procedures may apply in graduate programs where a block system for coursework is used or during summer/ winter sessions.
 Please contact Student Financial Services for more information.

-A refund schedule of tuition, room, and board charges based on a 15-week semester is provided below.
+A refund schedule of tuition, room, and dining charges based on a 15-week semester is provided below.

-Please note that the above refund policy applies to students who are not federal aid recipients.
-It also applies to the return of institutional aid.
-In the case of any student for whom it is determined that a return must be made to programs based on prorated charges, those funds will be returned in the following order: unsubsidized Federal Direct Loan, Federal Direct PLUS, Federal Pell Grant, FSEOG funds, and other Title IV aid programs.
+Please note that the above refund policy also applies to the return of institutional aid.
+In the case of any student for whom it is determined that a return must be made to programs based on prorated charges, those funds will be returned in the following order: Unsubsidized Federal Direct Loan, Federal Direct PLUS, Federal Pell Grant, FSEOG funds, and other Title IV aid programs.
 Finally, if no institutional, state or private financial aid refund is required, a refund will be made to the student.

 Special Considerations